 FFF: We understand you will be donating a portion of all proceeds to a charity related to the particular subject of each book.

 Jaimi: These books are published by Open Door Publishing, a nonprofit which I own.
 This allows me full access and control so that I can ensure that the money goes directly to rescues/shelters and sanctuaries that I have chosen specifically for the theme and that have either saved the life of one of my rescued animals or have affected me in some way for the wonderful work they do.
-Just go to Open Door Publishing and click on the charities door to find out more about these incredible nonprofits.
+Just go to 10 rules of dating and click on the charities door to find out more about these incredible nonprofits.

 FFF: You also have a blog as a part of the Open Door Publishing website.
 Will you be using the blog to keep readers up to date on the progress of the book and of the series?